Addiction Resources in Northern Illinois

 When someone uses a substance, it changes how the brain perceives pain, pleasure, and other signals.
 People can develop a tolerance to a substance, and they wind up using more to experience the same effects.
 When this happens, their bodies can become dependent on substances.
 Addiction happens when a person is no longer able to stop using a substance even if they know and acknowledge its dangers and negative effects.
 The reason it is called a brain disease is that it alters the brain, and the effects are visible even after a substance is gone from the body.
 Professional treatment is necessary to overcome addiction.

-Types of Addiction Treatment in Northern Illinois
+Types of Addiction Resources in Northern Illinois

 There are several ways that professionals help people overcome the cycle of addiction.
 Programs typically include one or more therapy structures and types of therapy.
 With the right comprehensive treatment approach and continual care, a person can stay in recovery.